trrapp12-ironyard/d3_d4_conversion/README.md

 2. practice reading documentation
 3. convert a pre-made project from D3 version 3.5.5 to D3 version 4.3.0.

-*Original code was take from Curran Kelleher's [Introduction to D3](http://curran.github.io/screencasts/introToD3/examples/viewer/#/96).*
+<sub>*Original code was take from Curran Kelleher's [Introduction to D3](http://curran.github.io/screencasts/introToD3/examples/viewer/#/96).*

-*Small modifications made by myself to make forward compatible to D3 version 4.3.0*
+*Small modifications made by myself to make forward compatible to D3 version 4.3.0*</sub>